sblantipodi/firefly_luciferin/.github/ISSUE_TEMPLATE/bug_report.md

-name: Report an issue with Luciferin
+name: Report an issue with Home Assistant Core
-about: Report an issue with Luciferin.
+about: Report an issue with Home Assistant Core.
 title: ""
 issue_body: true
 inputs: